Jack And Jill Windmills Society - A Registered Charity

 Website Design : Simon Potter and Kevin Crampton Future objectives for the Charity

-The Mill is now 201 years old and although major restoration has taken place since 1978, most of the Mill components are original.
+The Mill is now over 200 years old and although major restoration has taken place since 1978, most of the Mill components are original.

 There are components that it would be impossible to replace without significant rebuilding which would be impracticable to rely on volunteer labour to achieve.
 The Charity also acknowledges that the design and location of the Mill is such that she is significantly exposed to the elements.
 It is therefore the objective of the Charity to ensure that there are sufficient funds available to maintain the Mill in her present working condition, no matter what deterioration occurs to the Mill components.